• Session No.150 Elderly Drivers

 Effect of Education Correcting Overestimation on Older Driver's Awareness of Safe Driving

-Mayu Yoshikawa (The University of Tokyo)・Hiroshi Yoshitake (Institute of Science Tokyo)・Ryota Fujita・Hiroto Kato (Mitsuibishi Precision Co.,Ltd.)・Motoki Shino (Institute of Science Tokyo)
+Mayu Yoshikawa (The University of Tokyo)・Hiroshi Yoshitake (Institute of Science Tokyo)・Ryota Fujita・Hiroto Kato (Mitsuibishi Precision)・Motoki Shino (Institute of Science Tokyo)

 Older drivers tend to overestimate their own driving abilities.
 This study experimentally examined the effectiveness of educational interventions designed to correct such overestimation, focusing on changes in their awareness of safe driving.
 The results revealed that the presence and extent of overestimation correction increased their awareness of age-related decline and burden associated with driving.
 These changes in awareness were also reflected in subsequent modifications in their driving behavior.

-Verification of the Usefulness of a Vehicle Behavior-based Cognitive Decline Detection Technology under Unrestricted Driving Conditions
+Verification of the Usefulness of the Vehicle Behavior-Based Cognitive Decline Estimation Method under Unrestricted Driving Conditions

 Yoshito Ogawa・Tatsuya Obuchi (Toyota Motor)